re#encounter

 bass mother Anaïs Moffarts (Araponga, AiFanamenco).

-re#encounter's collective sound is rooted in gnawa but blooming with infectious spirit jazz, in an innovative attempt to respect tradition while taking it to another, afro-futurist dimension.
+infectious spirit jazz, in an innovative attempt to respect tradition while taking it to another, afro-futurist dimension.

 re#encounter presents: